ewilazarus/vim-snnm/README.md

 vim-snnm
 ========

-> There are only two hard things in Computer Science: cache invalidation and naming thingshttps://github.com/ewilazarus/vim-snnm/blob/master/doc/snnm.txt.
+> There are only two hard things in Computer Science: cache invalidation and naming things.
 >
 > -- Phil Karlton